npalm/action-docs-action/README.md

 - `description` : to add/update a section with a descriptions of the action
 - `inputs`: to add/update a section with inputs of the action
-- `outpus`: to add/update a section with outputs of the action
+- `outputs`: to add/update a section with outputs of the action
 - `runs`: : to add/update a section of the environment required to run.

 In your workflow add the action, see below for the available parameters.